-While Facebook’s News Feed and pages have gone through renovations recently, the company has silently rolled out a new look for event pages, as seen above.
+While Facebook’s and have gone through renovations recently, the company has silently rolled out a new look for event pages, as seen above.
 Hat tip to Inside Facebook reader Matteo Gamba for pointing this out.

 That’s what it looks like for desktop, but the redesign has also extended to mobile.

 For the event creator, the mobile design also includes a box showing how many people might be interested in attending:

 However, when this button is tapped, the app doesn’t suggest friends.
 It just goes to the general friends list so the user can invite more people.